-Seamus joined HERC in November 2012 to develop health economics research using data from two large contemporary clinical trials, HPS2-THRIVE and SHARP.
+Seamus joined the Nuffield Department of Population Health in 2012 to develop health economics research using data from two large contemporary clinical trials, HPS2-THRIVE and SHARP.
 His research focused on estimating the impacts of adverse events, demographic characteristics and common risk factors on healthcare costs and health-related quality of life in populations at increased cardiovascular disease risk, and, in the case of SHARP, a population with chronic kidney disease.

 Seamus graduated with a BSc in Economics in 2009 and was awarded an MSc in Health Economics at the University of York in 2010 and an MSc in Medical Statistics at the University of Leicester in 2013.

 Cost-effectiveness of lowering LDL cholesterol with statins and ezetimibe in chronic kidney disease